How Long Does Oxycodone Stay in Your System: Complete Truth

 Factors That Determine How Long Oxycodone Stays in Your System

-Part of the reason half-lives are given as averages rather than exact numbers is that each consumer’s body takes a different amount of time to clear oxycodone from their system.
+Each consumer’s body takes a different amount of time to clear oxycodone from their system, so we give half-lives as averages rather than exact numbers.
 Several factors influence how long it takes for the effects of oxycodone to wear off and how long it takes to clear users’ systems entirely.

 These factors include, but are not limited to:

-• Gender: Researchers don’t know why, but oxycodone concentrations in healthy female subjects are consistently higher than male subjects.
+- Gender: Researchers don’t know why, but oxycodone concentrations in healthy female subjects are consistently higher than in male subjects.
 It can thus take longer for women to clear oxycodone from their systems than men.

 How to Quickly Cleanse Your System of Oxycodone